pagkly/Zed/Investopedia3/Tangible Book Value Per Share (TBVPS).md

 Tangible Book Value Per Share (TBVPS)
 ## What Is Tangible Book Value Per Share (TBVPS)?

-Tangible book value per share (TBVPS) is a method by which a company’s value is determined on a per-share basis by measuring its equity without the inclusion of any [intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp).
+Tangible book value per share (TBVPS) is a method by which a company’s value is determined on a per-share basis by measuring its equity without the inclusion of any [[intangible assets]](https://www.investopedia.com/terms/i/intangibleasset.asp).
 Intangible assets are those that lack physical substance, thus making their valuation a more difficult undertaking than the valuation of tangible assets.
 TBVPS is calculated as follows:

 TBVPS\=Total Tangible AssetsTotal Number of Shares Outstandingwhere:TBVPS\=tangible book value per share\\begin{aligned} &\\text{TBVPS} = \\frac { \\text{Total Tangible Assets} }{ \\text{Total Number of Shares Outstanding} } \\\\ &\\textbf{where:} \\\\ &\\text{TBVPS} = \\text{tangible book value per share} \\\\ \\end{aligned}

 Tangible book value (TBV) of a company is what common shareholders can expect to receive if a firm goes bankrupt—thereby forcing the liquidation of its assets at the book value price.
-Intangible assets, such as [goodwill](https://www.investopedia.com/terms/g/goodwill.asp), are not included in tangible book value because they cannot be sold during liquidation.
+Intangible assets, such as [[goodwill]](https://www.investopedia.com/terms/g/goodwill.asp), are not included in tangible book value because they cannot be sold during liquidation.
 However, companies with high tangible book values tend to offer shareholders more downside protection in the case of bankruptcy.

 ### Key Takeaways